Use RBMPs if you need:

 See the 2009 river basin management plans.

 A RBD covers an entire river system, including river, lake, groundwater, estuarine and coastal water bodies.
 We design the RBD RBMPs to protect and improve the quality of our water environment.
-Good quality water is essential for wildlife, agriculture and business to thrive.
-And is one of the means for boosting regeneration (both structural and economic), recreation and tourism.
+Good quality water is essential for wildlife, agriculture and businesses to thrive.
+It boosts regeneration (both structural and economic), recreation and tourism.

 The Secretary of State for the Environment, Food and Rural Affairs has approved the RBMPs.
-We have prepared them in line with ministerial guidance, they fulfil the requirements of the Water Framework Directive and contribute to the objectives of other EU directives.
+They were prepared in line with ministerial guidance and the legal requirements that applied at the time.

 Update to the RBMPs

 The Working Together consultation (the first of 3) ran between 22 June and 22 December 2018.
-To see how we’re using this information to help shape the next cycle of river basin planning, you can:
+You can:

-Find more information on the consultations on the Environment Agency’s river basin planning consultation hub.
+Find more information on the consultations on the Environment Agency’s river basin planning consultation website.

-There are strong links between RBMPs and the UK’s marine strategy which implements the Marine Strategy Framework Directive.
+There are strong links between RBMPs and the UK’s marine strategy which implements the Marine Strategy Regulations 2010.
 Measures in the RBMPs will contribute to achieving good environmental status in the UK seas.

 See the UK’s Marine Strategy Part 3: programme of measures.